 Recommendation: Aligned will lead the efforts to expand funding for At-Risk Pre-K programs in the Kansas public school funding formula.

-Recommendation: Aligned will lead the discussion for the expansion and promotion of the IRC incentives for K-12 public schools in Kansas.
+Recommendation: Aligned will lead the discussion for the expansion and promotion of both dual credit and IRC incentives for K-12 public schools in Kansas.